tibby-codes/se_project_aroundtheus/README.md

-# Sprint 6- Around The U.S.
+# Sprint 8- Around The U.S.

 ## Description

-Refactoring and orginizing code is the main goal of this sprints project!
+This project is focused on applying advanced Object-Oriented Programming principles and implementing modular, loosely coupled JavaScript components.
+The project includes dynamic card rendering, popup modals, form validation, and profile management — all bundled and optimized using Webpack.

 ## Link to my Project!